iamalexbrady/iamalexbrady.github.io/docs/_articles/miracles_and_mymbles.md

 I’ll tell this story when it comes full circle.
 If it is full circle, then I am in Real World right now.
 Real World is fine!

 (Edit (months later): Real world is indeed fine.
 Atonement accomplished.
-Truly perfected perception 100%...eh.. even Naz had his moments.)
+Truly perfected perception 100%...eh.. even Naz had his moments.
+In time I am learning more and am more "forgiving" each day.
+I can also see "outside of time", so the question is moot.
+But time is still apparent as well most time.
+There is also Now, and I remember that even when I am seeing time.)

 ## Notable Consumption (in order):
 * The other side of the hedge